darkhelmet/verboselogging/posts/rewrite-git-history-for-make-benefit-of-glorious-internet-tubes-of-the-world.md

 ---
 Sometimes you do silly things.

 Like check big binary files into source control.
-Ones that shouldn’t be in source control.
+Ones that shouldn't be in source control.

 This causes problems.
 Okay, well not really *problems*, but it has some